keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/response-param.md

 When the response contains a `scroll.token` field, the scroller starts to act and overrides the above configuration with the one provided in the `scrollRequest` configuration.
 The next request is therefore a `GET` to `/results?scrollToken=b97d814f1a715d939f3f96bc574445de`.
-The `queryParam` configuration causes the `scrollToken` request parameter.
+The `queryParam` configuration causes the `scrollToken` request parameter to be added.
 This will repeat until the `scroll.token` field in the response is empty.

 See [example [EX059]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/059-pagination-response-param-scroll-request).